 In doing so, this can lead to unexpected discoveries about conception, maternity and paternity and unknown siblings and relatives.
 It can throw up information that challenges established family history and introduce new narratives associated with fertility treatment, egg and sperm donation, unplanned pregnancy, love, failed relationships and loss.
 Whilst the results of direct to consumer genetic tests can be beneficial and have positive outcomes, they can also cause distress and have a serious impact on individuals and families in the absence of careful and skilled management.

-Identifying and tracing a biological parent via a direct to consumer genetic test can also raise complex legal issues and implications about parentage.
+Identifying and tracing a biological parent or donor via a direct to consumer genetic test can also raise complex legal issues and implications about parentage.
 A biological parent is not always a legal parent.
 The importance of legal parentage should not be underestimated because it creates a legal relationship between a parent and a child.
 Legal parentage creates financial rights and responsibilities, including inheritance rights.
 It can lead to the re-registration of a birth certificate.
 It can also give rise to a claim for citizenship, nationality and a passport.

 Legal parentage can become a minefield depending upon the circumstances of conception as well as the operation of English common law or statute.
 Resolving issues and disputes around legal parentage and the status, rights and responsibilities that flow from this can require expert navigation of complex fertility and family law.
 It can create emotionally charged situations, strain relationships and may result in unwanted and unexpected legal proceedings including an application for a declaration of parentage and contested inheritance claims.